SpoonLabs/astor/README.md

 To compile using maven:
 mvn install

+Note that this project requires the use of Java 1.7; it does not build (on OS X 10.10.3) with Java 1.8.

 See configuration file "configuration.properties" for configuring, for instance, the output folder location or jvm dir.
+This is a required step; look for jvm4testexecution and be sure it is accurate for your environment.

 **Evolutionary**